trzy/Supermodel/Docs/README.txt

 with the pedal example just given, they would need to be set to MinVal 32767, OffVal 32767, and MaxVal -32768.

-In most cases it will be unecessary to alter the DeadZone, MinVal, OffVal, and MaxVal options by hand as calibrating a joystick axis from within the input configuration screens of Supermodel will set them automatically.
+In most cases it will be unnecessary to alter the DeadZone, MinVal, OffVal, and MaxVal options by hand as calibrating a joystick axis from within the input configuration screens of Supermodel will set them automatically.
 Only the sensitivity option is not configured in this way.